Understanding Form W-8BEN: Purpose and When to Use It

 Part III – Certification:

-Here, you’ll need to certify with your signature under penalties of perjury that everything on the form is true and correct.
+Here, you’ll need to certify with your signature under penalties of perjury that everything on the form is true and correct and that you aren’t a U.S. person.
 Insert the date of form completion and certification in a mm-dd-yyyy format.

 Which Countries Have Tax Treaties With the United States?